-Because the texture of carbon fabric is subtle and all-black, it is not objective and scientific to analyze features of texture and evaluate the effect of reconstruction throw eyes.
+Because the texture of carbon fabric is subtle and allblack, it is not objective and scientific to analyze features of texture and evaluate the effect of reconstruction throw eyes.
 Consequently, this paper tests the effects through the following method.
 Contrast the width of fabric yarn which is measured with vernier caliper with the average width which is picked up in Geomagic of five times.
-Assuming the measurement error of model is $\delta = \left|x{Geomagic} - x{fabric}\right|$.
-The results of measurement of fabric and model are compared which is shown as Table 2.
+Assume the measurement error of model is $\delta = |x{Geomagic} - x{fabric}|$.
+The results of measurement of fabric and model are compared which is shown in Table 2.